jfinkels/flask-restless/docs/customizing.rst

 Collection name
 ~~~~~~~~~~~~~~~

-By default, the name of the collection which appears in the URLs of the API
+By default, the name of the collection that appears in the URLs of the API
 will be the name of the table that backs your model.
 If your model is a
 SQLAlchemy model, this will be the value of its ``__tablename__`` attribute.
 If
 your model is a Flask-SQLAlchemy model, this will be the lowercase name of the